usaid-cs/yesterday-i-learned/geography.md

+- The blue Danube (*Danu* being "river" in ancient languages) flows from Germany all the way east into the black sea.
 - If you look closely, you can see a tiny bump out of France's waist, called [Savoy](https://en.wikipedia.org/wiki/Savoy).
 It really is pronounced Savoy.
 - A woman who lives in [Hamburg](https://en.wikipedia.org/wiki/Hamburg), Germany is a _Hamburgerin_.
 - There are [seven transcontinental cities](https://en.wikipedia.org/wiki/Category:Transcontinental_cities), with the most well-known being Istanbul.